kristinemlarson/gnssrefl/docs/rinex2snr.md

 <code>rinex2snr algo 2021 50 -nolook True</code>

-If you have RINEX 3 files, you should name them as follows:

-- upper case (except for the extension)
+If you have ss second RINEX 3 files, they should be all upper case (except for the extension).

-- station name (9 characters where the last 3 characters are the country), underscore, capital R, underscore, four character year, three character day of year, four zeroes, underscore, 01D_30S_M0. followed by rnx 30S means it is 30 second sampling.
+* station name (9 characters where the last 3 characters are the country), underscore
+* capital R or capital S , underscore
+* four character year
+* three character day of year
+* four zeroes, underscore,
+* 01D, underscore
+* ssS, underscore, M0.
+* followed by rnx (crx if it is Hatanaka format).

 01D means it is one day.
 Some of the other parts of the very long station file name are no doubt useful, but they are not recognized by this code.
+By convention, these files may be gzipped but not unix compressed.

-- Example: ONSA00SWE_R_20213050000_01D_30S_MO.rnx
+Example filename: ONSA00SWE_R_20213050000_01D_30S_MO.rnx

 <code>rinex2snr onsa00swe 2021 305 -nolook True </code>

-If you have something other than 30 second sampling, it can be set with -samplerate.
+If you have something other than 30 second sampling, use <code>-samplerate</code>.

 The RINEX inputs are always deleted, so do not put your only copy of the files in the working directory.
 Please note: we are using the publicly available <code>gfzrnx</code> code to convert RINEX 3 files into RINEX 2.11 files.